Code-Institute-Submissions/stream-one-project-5/README.md

 External scripts are used in the context of the OS Openspace API on both the Home Page and the Upcoming Walks page.

+## File Structure

+All image files, CSS files and JavaScript files are separated into different directories for clarity and simplicity.
+Images are further separated depending upon where in the site they are used.

 ## Site Content

 ### Home Page